seolhalee/seolhalee.github.io/index.md

 I do research in **urban planning, data science, and information systems** in cities.
 All my works question how to leverage the capacity of vast data and online connectivity to make collaborative cities and healthy communities.

-Some topics I have addressed in my works are: spatial patterns of social networks; urban communities, civic life, and digital media; social diversity in commercial places in Korean and American cities.
+Some topics I have addressed in my works are:
+- spatial patterns of social networks;
+- urban communities, civic life, and digital media;
+- social diversity in commercial places in Korean and American cities.

 Before I joined the current program, I studied civil engineering and geography at Seoul National University in South Korea, where I first became interested in the power of data that can either support or suppress people in cities.

-I have also practiced as a strategic designer/data scientist in urban planning organizations in Korea and the US.
+I have also practiced as a strategic designer/data analyst in urban planning organizations in Korea and the US.

 My work often happens in front of computer screens,  but the most exciting part of my works always happens while I'm interacting with real people on sites.